Should Know About

 You’re still using weak content

 One of the main reasons that WordPress has become so popular is because it is so dang easy to update content.
 Maybe it’s too easy?
 What has happened is that writers are getting lazy and not producing as good of content as they used to.
 Your goal should still be to provide your user the best experience possible.
-Not just in design, but in content as well!
+Not just in WordPress site design, but in content as well!

 You’re not thinking about mobile.